 To see the maximum contaminant levels (MCLs) for organics, please click here.

 The Alamance County Environmental Health Section collects many different types of water samples.
-Our trained Environmental Health Specialists come to your property to collect the sample(s), and the sample(s) is then shipped to the North Carolina State Laboratory of Public Health for analysis.
+Our trained Environmental Health Specialists come to your property to collect the sample(s), and the sample(s) is then shipped to a North Carolina Certified Laboratory for analysis.
 Please keep in mind that we can only collect water samples from drinking water wells with a properly functioning well pump.
 The following is a brief description of the different types of water sampling we offer:

 - Bacteriological - Samples are examined for the presence of the coliform group of bacteria, which are indicators of fecal contamination.
 Water is not examined for pathogenic bacteria, as the prospect of isolating them from water is very remote.
 Open wells, unprotected springs, or any water source with visible evidence of contamination are unsafe for drinking purposes, regardless of laboratory findings.